 Program Change numbers: Some host applications send Program Change numbers in the range [0-127] instead of [1-128].
 In that case, the PC number 0 will trigger Section/Scene slot 1, PC 1 will trigger Section/Scene slot 2, etc. Please refer to the documentation of your host to know in which range it sends Program Change numbers.

 To enable or disable Section/Scene MIDI Change feature, do the following:

-- ► Click Edit > MIDI Change from the menu. - → The MIDI Change dialog appears.
+Click Edit > MIDI Change from the menu.

 In the MIDI Change dialog: